chrisharris000/rogaine-planner/README.md

 Script will produced text output with distance of the route, points accumulated on the route and the route itself.
 A window will open with a visual representation of the route.

 # Output
 Example based on the map of the [Parna-roo-gaine event](https://sarogaining.com.au/event/15-8-hour-roving-2024/).
+In the example, the unit of measurement is cm as measured on the A3 map provided as part of the event, referenced from the bottom left corner of the border.
+The scale of the map provided for the event was 1:40 000, meaning a `max_distance` of `65` (cm) is 26km real distance.
 ```Distance: 62.49
 Maximum Score: 1300
 Optimal Path: